Probate Q&A Series

 3. Gather documentation: payment receipts, cancelled checks, tax statements.

-4. Prepare a refund application under N.C.G.S. § 105-381 and submit it to the county tax collector within three years of payment.
+4. Prepare a refund application under N.C.G.S. § 105-381 and submit it to the county tax collector within five years of the date the tax first became due or within six months from the date of payment, whichever is later.

-5. If the collector denies or ignores your claim, petition the clerk of superior court under N.C.G.S. § 105-289.
+5. If the collector denies or does not act on your claim, seek review through the procedures authorized by North Carolina law rather than by petitioning the clerk under N.C.G.S. § 105-289.

 6. Consider a partition or accounting action to resolve co-ownership disputes and allocate expenses.